ParkerICI/premessa/README.md

 You can cycle back and forth between different files, as the GUI will remember the gates you have selected for each file.

 If you want to use existing beads files as the baseline for normalization, a file dialog window will pop-up when you hit the *Normalize* button.
+Use the window to navigate to a directory containing FCS files containing beads events only (for instance the *A_beads.fcs* file in the above example) and select one of the files.
+The software will then load *all* the files contained in the same directory as the file you selected.